 How to keep your knife happy

-Today or tomorrow, your knife would get blunt and dull, but you can delay the process by taking some of the precautions.
+Today or tomorrow, your knife would get blunt and dull.
+But you can delay the process by taking some precautions.

 - Don’t keep your knife in a drawer with the rest of the spoons and forks; it might hurt your hands and get blunt sooner.